 C Form – For those who do not live in the Netherlands but have Dutch sourced income

-W Form – For self employed residents
+W Form – For self-employed residents

 F Form – For relatives of a deceased person

-Important: The DigiD is an identity management platform which government agencies of the Netherlands can use to verify the identification of a Dutch resident.
+Important: The DigiD is an identity management platform that government agencies of the Netherlands can use to verify the identification of a Dutch resident.
 This is used for Tax and Customs Administration, Pension, and Dienst Uitvoering Onderwijs.
 It can take a few weeks to set this up, so whatever you do, do not leave this to the last minute.
 If you don’t have one already, request for it here.

 After submitting your tax return, you will receive a preliminary assessment from the tax authorities.
 This assessment will take between 6 to 12 weeks after the return has been submitted.
 When it comes to M Forms, it can take up to 24 weeks before an assessment is made.
 Once the tax authorities have checked the return, you will receive the final assessment along with the payment or refund information.

-Working through Abroad Experience
+Taxes while working through Abroad Experience Recruitment:

 If you are working as an employee contracted through Abroad Experience, you will receive a yearly income statement from us at the end of January, which is related to the previous year’s salary and deductions.
 You need this form to fill out your tax return form.

 If you have more questions regarding your taxes or have questions about work-related topics, don’t hesitate to let us know.
 We are happy to hear from you about what topics you’d like to know more about.